microsoft/botframework-components/generators/generator-bot-adaptive/README.md

 # @microsoft/generator-bot-adaptive [![NPM version][npm-image]][npm-url]

-> Yeoman generator for creating a completely empty bot built on the Azure Bot Framework.

-The Adaptive Bot generator is the base generator for creating an Azure Bot Framework bot using the Adaptive Dialog stack.
+This generator is a base for creating an Azure Bot Framework bot using the Adaptive Dialog stack.
 This generator is designed to be used as a base for other more purpose-specific generators, and is responsible for scaffolding:

 - The basic bot project (code files, root dialog, base schema) for your bot, based on the platform you choose (dotnet or JavaScript)
 - The publishing environment for your bot (Azure Functions, or a Web App)